Leonardo-VERA/PicToMusic/README.md

-# 🎼 PicToMusic: Sheet Music to MIDI Converter
+# 🎼 SonataBene: Music Score to Audio

-PicToMusic is an advanced computer vision application that transforms sheet music into playable MIDI files.
+SonataBene is an advanced computer vision application that transforms sheet music into playable MIDI files.
 Using a combination of traditional image processing techniques and deep learning models, it accurately detects and interprets musical notation from both digital images and camera captures.

 ## 🎯 Project Overview